mikeryan/ems-flasher/README.md

 Bugs
 ----

-The software only handles a single ROM in the first bank of the cart.
-Reading and writing of SRAM is not supported (yet).
-The commands to do so have been discovered and they will appear in a future version.
+In this version, the --read command dumps an entire page.
+It is not possible to dump a particular ROM.

 Preferably use the bug tracker found at the web site (at the top of this doc) to report any bugs.